rvalien/GladOs/README.md

-[heroku needs requirements.txt to build the app](https://devcenter.heroku.com/articles/getting-started-with-python#declare-app-dependencies) so make ti with the command below if you use poetry
+[heroku needs requirements.txt to build the app](https://devcenter.heroku.com/articles/getting-started-with-python#declare-app-dependencies) so make it with the command below if you use poetry
 ```shell
 poetry export -f requirements.txt --output requirements.txt --without-hashes
 ```